 Already in 1895, the French Georges Polti had extracted from a vast corpus a list of 36 dramatic situations, which he claimed to be universal.

-In the tradition of Polti and Propp, structuralist researchers, in particular Greimas and Souriau, will, in the years 50-60, deepen the idea that there are universal structures of the story, valid for the plots as for the characters.
+In the tradition of Polti and Propp, structuralist researchers, in particular Greimas and Souriau, will, in the years 50-60, deepen the idea that there are universal structures of the story, valid for the plots as for the characters: the narrative and actantial schemes.

 Today’s authors can draw inspiration from Propp especially in the field of children’s stories, but also for adventure stories, heroic fantasy, fantastic tales etc.